enyeartc/Spice_Sales/README.md

 ![image info](images/Products.png)

-For this project, a list of blends, a list of Herbs and spices can be utilized.
-From the companies website you could get a list of ingredients for each spice blend.
-From this list of Spices and the ingredients of the blends a list of words we wanted to analize was created.
+## Goal
+For this project, I wanted to use Unsupervised Learning to see if there were any groupings of recipes that did not have a spice blend.
+I also wanted to do a simple prediction to see which spice blend would most closely match a recipe on the web for potential use with advertising.

 ### Spices